Holography Transformer: Underlying principles for reconstructing dual geometries

-\section{Transformer AI}
+\subsection{Transformer AI}

-The generative transformer model is a neural network architecture commonly used in natural language processing tasks, such as language translation and text summarization.
-The generative transformer model was first introduced by \cite{Vaswani:2017aa} and has since become widely utilized in various natural language applications \cite{Brown:2020aa, Devlin:2018aa, Touvron:2023aa, openai2023gpt4}.
-They are not limited to natural language processing alone but have also found applications in computer vision and scientific research \cite{Dosovitskiy:2020aa, Qin:2023aa, Bi:2023aa}.
+The generative transformer model is a neural network architecture commonly employed in natural language processing tasks such as language translation and text summarization.
+It was first introduced in Ref. \cite{Vaswani:2017aa} and is now widely utilized in various natural language applications \cite{Brown:2020aa, Devlin:2018aa, Touvron:2023aa, openai2023gpt4}.
+Due to the powerful capability of the transformer model, they are not limited to natural language processing alone but applied to computer vision and scientific research \cite{Dosovitskiy:2020aa, Qin:2023aa, Bi:2023aa}.

-The transformer model consists of two main components which are the encoder and the decoder block.
-The primary role of the encoder block is to comprehend information from the input sequence, while the decoder block generates the next output sequence based on the encoded information and the output sequence in Fig.\eqref{figure}.
-Since the input shape and output shape of the encoder and decoder are the same, we can stack encoder and decoder to improve the performance of the transformer model.

-Both the encoder and decoder blocks in the transformer model include a multi-head self-attention layer.
+The transformer model consists of two main components, the encoder and decoder blocks.
+The primary role of the encoder block is to comprehend information from the input sequence, while the decoder block generates the subsequent output sequence based on the encoded information.
+Both the encoder and decoder blocks include a multi-head self-attention layer.
 This layer takes three inputs, query, key, and value.
-The attention layer utilizes dot product and softmax function to calculate the similarities between the query and key, enabling it to comprehend language and generate coherent output.

-where $Q$, $K$ and $V$ represent the query, key and value, and $d_k$ is the dimension of the transformer model.

-In this paper, we have constructed a generative transformer model as shown in Fig.\eqref{figure}, designed to predict the dual geometry from holographic entanglement entropy data.
-Our transformer model consists of three decoders and three encoders.
-Here, we use 8 attention heads for both the encoder and decoder layers.
-In Fig.\eqref{figure}, the input data in the green box is a sequence of derivatives of holographic entanglement entropy with respect to the boundary size $l$, and the output in the blue box is a sequence corresponding to the dual geometry of the input data.
+It calculates the similarity between the query and key to determine their relationship, enabling the transformer to generate coherent output.
+In this paper, we construct a generative transformer model, as shown in Fig. \ref{figure}, to predict the dual geometry from holographic entanglement entropy data.
+Our model consists of three decoders and three encoders.
+Here we take 8 heads of attention layer for both the encoder and decoder.
+In Fig. \ref{figure}, the input data in the green box means an input sequence of the entanglement entropy depending on the subsystem size $\ell$, while the blue box is an output sequence for the dual geometry related to the input data

-The derivative of entanglement entropy is considered as the Hamiltonian of the minimal surface action.
-The Hamiltonian contains sufficient geometric information for reconstruction and can avoid dependence on the UV cutoff.
-It is considered as part of managing the input dataset.